-Trademark symbols can be confusing, but don’t let all of these symbols intimidate you.
-Here are four things you should know that will help you use trademark symbols correctly in order to protect your brand and business.
+I get a lot of questions about using the TM, SM, ®, and © symbols.
+Trademark symbols can be confusing, but don’t them intimidate you.
+Here are four things you should know about how to use trademark symbols to protect your brand and business.

 1. What the Trademark Symbols Are